ManuGithubSteam/Surface3ProArch/README.md

 To get more space and a tidyer "Activities" you can disable the worspaces in Gnome-Tweaks if you not need them.

+If you need them on the other hand, make sure you use: -> https://extensions.gnome.org/extension/503/always-zoom-workspaces/

+## Disable Title-Bars

+To make more room you can use this: -> https://extensions.gnome.org/extension/1267/no-title-bar/